projectcalico/calico/maintenance/monitor/monitor-component-visual.md

 ### Cleanup

-By executing below command, you will delete all the resource and services created by following this tutorial.
+By executing below command, you will delete all Calico monitoring resources, including the ones created by following this tutorial, *and* the [monitor component metrics]({{ site.baseurl }}/maintenance/monitor/monitor-component-metrics) guide.

 ```bash
 kubectl delete namespace calico-monitoring